KeepSafe/dexcount-gradle-plugin/README.md

 - `printAsTree`: When true, the output file will be formatted as a package tree, with nested packages indented, instead of the default list format.
 - `orderByMethodCount`: When true, packages will be sorted in descending order by the number of methods they contain.
 - `verbose`: When true, the output file will also be printed to the build's standard output.
-- `exportAsCSV`: When true, the task will create a csv file with the summary: number of methods plus number of fields if includeFieldCount is true.

 ## Use with Jenkins Plot Plugin